billy-bertrand/My-First-Robot/README.md

 ### Motor Calibration

-With the previous ideas failing, the team had to revert back to the original motor arrangement, and calibrate the motors.
+With the previous ideas failing, the team had to revert back to the original "4-motors" configuration, and calibrate the motors.
-Instead of guessing and checking, **_motor calibration_** problem was handled using the following piece of code:
+Instead of guessing and checking like before, motor calibration problem was handled using the following piece of code:

 ```cpp